qEngage/bot-framework-js/README.md

 qEngage Bot Framework
 =====================

+qEngage is a Growth Bot Framework for Driving Engagement in Groups.
+We are building bots across platforms such as telegram, line, whatsapp, reddit, slack and kakaotalk.

 ![alt text](resources/logo@2x.png)

-Bot Framework for Driving Engagement in Groups.
-Written in Javascript
+> The qEngage Logo

 ## Concept
 The qEngage concept in detail is explained in [this](https://medium.com/qengage/qengage-core-features-and-concept-map-ce063ef1185f) medium post.
 Here is a short explanation